-Scenario 3 includes solar PV, wind, and BESS.
-A 150 kW solar PV array and a 100 kW wind turbine (stationary, not tilt-up) would generate power for the landfill, and a 260 kW/1,040 kWh BESS would store excess energy.
-Table 11 shows the nameplate capacity (size), space requirement, and expected amount of the annual load served by each component.
-Note that the amount of load served by PV and wind can vary depending on how they are prioritized by the controller; in Table 11, PV is prioritized.
+Scenario 3 includes a solar PV array, wind turbine, and BESS.
+A solar PV array and wind turbine (stationary, not tilt-up) would generate power for the landfill, and a BESS would store excess energy.
+Table 12 shows the nameplate capacity (size), space requirement, and expected amount of the annual load served by each component.
+Because of the increased capacity required to charge the electric landfill equipment, the solar PV required for that load profile will not fit within the preferred project location's footprint.
+Note that the amount of load served by the PV and wind generation can vary depending on how they are prioritized by the controller; in Table 12, PV is prioritized.